techfromsage/tripod-php/README.md

 Mongo 2.x and up, although at least 2.2 is recommended to take advantage of database level locking, especially in the case of shared datasets.

+We make use of the excellent [ARC](https://github.com/semsol/arc2) and elements of Tripod are based on the [Moriarty](https://code.google.com/p/moriarty/) library, the fruit of some earlier work by Talis to provide a PHP library for Talis' own proprietary cloud triple store (no longer in operation).

 In production we run with datasets of > 500M triples over 70 databases on modest 3-node clusters (2 data nodes) with Dell R710 mid-range servers, 12 cores 96Gb RAM, RAID-10 array of non-SSD disks, m1.small arbitur in EC2.

 Limitations